 During that visit, Mr. Ricketts was arranging a legal agreement with Mr. Johnston and Mr. Brissett of Jamaica, regarding an Estate in Jamaica.
 Jackson, James Rickets and Peter Van Brugh Livingston (Philip's father) believed it was a good bargain for James.
 Philip's mother's Dower would receive the profit from the produce of the property.
 Peter Van Brugh Livingston's first wife was Mary Alexander, his second wife was Elizabeth Ricketts.

 Philip said Mrs. Ricketts won't visit Philadelphia, PA, until Susan is settled in her new house.
 Philip inquired about John's position at the bank and wanted more information.

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip P..
 Philip Livingston to John Kean, November 11, 1791.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/111
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/111

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.